ray-project/ray/doc/source/data/monitoring-your-workload.rst

 Monitoring Your Workload
 ========================

-This section helps you debug and monitor the execution of your Ray Data :class:`Dataset <ray.data.Dataset>` by viewing the:
+This section helps you debug and monitor the execution of your Ray Data :class:`~ray.data.Dataset` by viewing the:

 * Ray dashboard job detail page
 * Ray dashboard metrics